 How much is your home worth?
 Keep in mind the real estate value of your home is not the same amount as what it would cost to rebuild your home.
 Don’t include the cost of your land when determining your coverage.

 How much would it cost to rebuild your home with today’s standards?
 It might cost more today to rebuild or repair your home than when it was originally constructed.
-This is especially true after a natural disaster like a hurricane, when supplies and labor are in high demand.
+This is especially true after a natural disaster like a hurricane, when supplies and labour are in high demand.

 How much is a home insurance deductible?